mshagirov/pythonlab/_01-introduction/08_containers.md

 ### Iterable Objects

-You can use `list` and `tuple` to represent *ordered* sequences in Python.
-Both `list` and `tuple` are container objects.
-They can store *any* Python object including other lists and tuples.
+Lists (`list`) and tuples (`tuple`) represent *ordered* sequences.
+Both `list` and `tuple` are container object types that can store *any* Python object including other lists and tuples.

-String `str` is an example of ordered *immutable* sequence of characters in Python.
-So, you might find a lot of methods and functions that work with `list` and `tuple` also work with `str`.
+`str`, which we have already seen, is also an example of ordered *immutable* sequence of characters in Python.
+Hence, a lot of methods and functions that work with `list` and `tuple` also work with `str`.

+> Immutable objects can't be modified after they are created. `str` and `tuple` are types of immutable sequences.

-Another example of containers in Python are `dict` and `set`.
-Dictionary or `dict` objects also can store any type of Python object.
-Compared to `list` and `tuple`, dictionaries store objects as key-value pairs or (key-value) maps and do not guarantee the order of the collection.
-Sets , `set` objects, are an unordered collection or *unique* and immutable elements.
+Another example of containers in Python are dictionaries (`dict`) and sets (`set`).
+`dict` also can store any type of Python object.
+In contrast to `list` and `tuple`, dictionaries store objects as key-value pairs or key-value maps and do not guarantee the order of the collection.
+Similarly `set` objects, are also not ordered.
+Sets are collections of  *unique* immutable elements.

-All object types such as `list`, `tuple`, `str` and `dict` are called *iterable* objects because you can *iterate* or traverse over their contents.
+All object types such as `list`, `tuple`, `str`, `set`, and `dict` are called *iterable* objects since you *iterate* or traverse over their contents.
+Below we will go through these collection types and their commonly used features.

-> Python also comes with other types of built-in collection types.
+> Python also comes with other types of built-in container and iterable types.
 See [the official documentation](https://docs.python.org/3/library/collections.html#module-collections){:target="_blank"}
 for more information.